JustalK/LABORATORY-REACT-D3/README.md

 - **Experience8**: Using the brush for creating square on an image
 - **Experience9**: Saving the brush rectangle through the event
 - **Experience10**: Creating a movable annotation
+- **Experience11**: Creating a marker on click and a zoomable element

 ## Documentation
 #### Code documentation